blossom-examples/static-sites/parcel/README.md

 # Parcel Example Site

-A minimal Parcel static site example.
+A ready-to-deploy Parcel static site example for [Blossom](https://www.blossom-cloud.com).

-## Prerequisites

-- Node.js 16.x or higher
-- npm or yarn

 ## Setup

 1. Install dependencies:

     npm install
-    # or
-    yarn install

 2. Run development server:

     npm start

-    # or
-    yarn start
+Your site is available at http://localhost:1234

 ## Building

 To build the static site:

     npm run build
-    # or
-    yarn build

 The site will be generated in the `dist` directory.